vickiebonnie/EXPLORING-KEY-FACTORS-BEHIND-LIFE-INSURANCE-POLICY-LAPSES-AND-WHAT-INSURERS-CAN-DO-TO-PREVENT-IT/README.md

-•	Policies with shorter terms (≤5 years) have a higher likelihood of lapsing.
+- Policies with shorter terms (≤5 years) have a higher likelihood of lapsing.

-•	Longer-term policies are more stable.
+- Longer-term policies are more stable.

-# ⚠️ LIMITATIONS
+### Limitations

 Of course, no project is perfect.
 Mine had limitations: